Responsible Travel Policy

 B.1 Building and maintaining relationships / local consultation

-With more than 23 years operating tours in Latin America, Tucan Travel has built longstanding and successful relationships with business partners in the continent.
+With more than 27 years' experience of operating tours in Latin America, Tucan Travel has built longstanding and successful relationships with business partners in the continent.
 Our continuing success as a business lies in our support of local communities who have made us welcome and this policy extends now to destinations worldwide as Tucan Travel continue to expand and grow.
 Our commitment to supporting local businesses means that these operators continue to prosper and empowers local people, leading to increased confidence and development of their products and services.

 When designing new tours, Tucan Travel often consult and request advice from local operators to ensure our proposals are realistic.
 Tucan Travel is highly selective of local associates and aims to approach only those who share its positive and long-term developmental outlook.
 Tucan Travel is committed to being honest about the impacts our products may have on local lifestyles and communities.
 We ensure they are happy to have our products in their areas and do not impose developments if they are unwanted.